-Elizabeth Ayer, the first female graduate of the University of Washington's architecture program, helped fashion the residential architecture of many Seattle neighborhoods in the mid-twentieth century.
-Notwithstanding the growing popularity of modernism, Ayer integrated modern needs with traditional forms and throughout her career embraced historical styles.
+Elizabeth Ayer, the first woman to graduate from the University of Washington's architecture program, helped fashion the residential architecture of many Seattle neighborhoods in the middle of the twentieth century.
+Notwithstanding the growing popularity of modernism, Ayer integrated modern needs with traditional forms, and throughout her career embraced historical styles.

 First Female Architect from UW

 Born in Thurston County, Ayer was one of the University of Washington's first architecture graduates.
 She received her degree in 1921, and in 1930 became the first female architect registered in Washington.
 She initially worked in several different architectural offices.
 When commissions were low, she traveled abroad.
 In 1922, a year after graduating, she moved to New York City and worked for Cross & Cross and Grosvenor Atterbery.
 After a brief time in the office of Andrew Willatsen, she returned to Seattle and joined the firm of Ivey & Riley.
 Edwin J. Ivey provided Ayer with critical support and guidance that would shape her approach to domestic architecture.
 In 1924, she was principal architect for at least one residence, built in The Highlands for C. W. Stimson.
 (The Highlands is a "gated community" on Puget Sound immediately north of the Seattle City Limits.)

 In 1927, after traveling in Europe for a year, Ayer returned to Ivey's firm, which was engaged in a number of commissions within Broadmoor and The Highlands.
 The designs for houses in these communities were traditional, predominantly Colonial Revival (with features such as double hung sash windows).
 The Langdon C. Henry residence (1927-1928), located in The Highlands, is a textbook example of the revivalist aesthetics driving domestic architectural design in the 1920s, especially in exclusive neighborhoods.